opensafely/documentation/docs/getting-started.md

     working with OpenSAFELY are the same regardless of using Windows, Linux or macOS.

+    <h3>Install **opensafely**</h3>

+    The `opensafely` software should already be installed if you start Gitpod for the OpenSAFELY research template.

+    You can confirm this by typing `opensafely` in the terminal and pressing ++enter++.
+You should see an output that starts:

+    ```sh
+    $ opensafely
+    usage: opensafely [-h] [--version] COMMAND ...
+    …
+    ```

+    <h3>How Gitpod workspaces operate</h3>

     To preserve usage minutes on Gitpod, you can manually stop a Gitpod workspace as soon as you have finished with it.
-A workspace can be stopped either in the workspace via the orange Gitpod button and then selecting "Gitpod: Stop workspace" in the dropdown menu. or via visiting `https://gitpod.io`, hovering on the workspace,
-    left-clicking on the vertical dots (`⋮`) and selecting "Stop".
+A workspace can be stopped either in the workspace via the Gitpod button in the bottom-left corner and then selecting "Gitpod: Stop workspace" in the dropdown menu. or via visiting `https://gitpod.io`, hovering on the workspace, left-clicking on the vertical dots (`⋮`) and selecting "Stop".

     On the free plan, Gitpod workspaces allow 30 minutes of inactivity before the workspace stops running.
 Stopped workspaces are not